 This portion will consist of 24 solenoids for the braille letters.
 Each braille character consists of 6 pins and we plan to display 4 characters for our proof of concept due to a constraint on the cost of each solenoid.
 25 solenoids alone cost \$100 when purchased from American suppliers.
-The cost comes down to around \$25 when purchased from chinese suppliers however the shipping time goes up to two months which is not acceptable for this class.
+The cost comes down to around \$25 when fc however the shipping time goes up to two months which is not acceptable for this class.